TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Troubleshooting.rst

    the last rendered results (which are now no longer up to date) !

-Scroll back in your terminal to see where the errors occured:
+Scroll back in your terminal to see where the errors occurred:

 .. code-block:: none